alperkocyigit28/alperkocyigit28/README.md

 ### Hi there 👋
 My name is Alper Koçyiğit.
-I'm a freshman CS student at Bilkent University.
+I'm a sophomore CS student at Bilkent University.

 <!--
 **alperkocyigit28/alperkocyigit28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.